Blog

 The Chicken or the Egg?Navigating Policies and Practices

-Learning Design, Education Policy, Human-Centered Ecosystems Ray James, Senior Consultant Learning Design, Education Policy, Human-Centered Ecosystems Ray James, Senior Consultant
+Learning Design, Education Policy, Human-Centered Ecosystems Ray James, Head of School at the Boyce Ansley School and 2Revolutions Coach Learning Design, Education Policy, Human-Centered Ecosystems Ray James, Head of School at the Boyce Ansley School and 2Revolutions Coach

 The Chicken or the Egg?Navigating Policies and Practices